fasibio/ThreadDistributor/README.md

 distributor.addTask(oneTask)
 ```

-If you call distributor.addTask(oneTask) the Framework will look for free Thread and execute this Task in a new threads.
+If you call distributor.addTask(oneTask) the distributor will look for a free Thread and execute this task in a new threads.
-If maxWorkerNumber not -1 and all Worker are full it will come in the waitlist and will be execute if an other task is finished.
+If maxWorkerNumber not -1 and all worker are in prozess, the task will come in the waitlist and will be execute if an other task is finished.